 Poland dismisses state road agency chief

-WARSAW (Reuters) - The Polish government on Thursday dismissed the head of the state road agency, who had been at the centre of disputes with international engineering firms over a European-backed program to build new roads.
+WARSAW (Reuters) - Poland's government on Thursday dismissed the head of the state road agency, who had been at the center of disputes between Poland and international engineering firms over a European-backed road-building program.

 Many contractors allege that Lech Witecki's agency, known by its Polish acronym GDDKiA, had forced them to take heavy losses on contracts to build Polish motorways, and even drove some into bankruptcy.
 Witecki has denied the allegations.